 upstream, and rebase our local branch against the latest

 That's it.
-You can now push your changes, and create the pull request as usual by clicking on the "pull request" button.
+You can now push your changes, and create the pull request as usual by clicking on the "New Pull Request" button.

 Please keep in mind that project owners can do everything, including editing and rewriting the history using